 - We can tell you about how your vaccination is covered by our plan. - You should use network providers and pharmacies.
 We can tell you which pharmacy or provider is in our network.
 Network pharmacies are pharmacies that have agreed to work with our plan.
 A network provider is a provider who works with the health plan.
-A network provider should work with Commonwealth Care Alliance to ensure that you do not have any costs for a Part D vaccine. - If you are not able to use a network provider and pharmacy, you may have to pay the entire cost for both the vaccine itself and for getting the shot.
-If you are in this situation, we recommend that you call us first at Member Services.
-You can also ask the provider to call Commonwealth Care Alliance before you get your vaccine.
+A network provider should work with CCA One Care to ensure that you do not have any costs for a Part D vaccine. - If you are not able to use a network provider and pharmacy, you may have to pay the entire cost for both the vaccine itself and for getting the shot.
+If you are in this situation, we recommend that you call Member Services first.
+You can also ask the provider to call CCA One Care before you get your vaccine.
 If you pay the full cost of the vaccine at a provider's office, we can tell you how to ask us to pay you back.
 When you send us a request for payment, we will review your request and decide whether the service or drug should be covered.
 To learn how to ask us to pay you back, see Chapter 7.